atomix/atomix.github.io/atomix/docs/cluster.md

 ## Clients

-The [AtomixClient][AtomixClient] is a [Atomix][Atomix] implementation that manages and operates on resources by communicating with a remote cluster of *servers* or *replicas*.
+The [AtomixClient][AtomixClient] is an [Atomix][Atomix] implementation that manages and operates on resources by communicating with a remote cluster of *servers* or *replicas*.
 Users should think of clients as stateless members of the Atomix cluster.

 To create a `AtomixClient`, use the client [Builder][builders] and provide a [Transport][Transport] and a list of `Members` to which to connect: